julietaTechenski/TP-microservicios/DESIGN.md

 ### 7.8 Disconnection and reconnection as domain-level concerns

 Disconnection is handled within the game domain, not as an infrastructure concern.
 The room aggregate manages the 60-second grace timer and skips the disconnected player's turns (no bot substitution).
 On reconnection, the player receives a delta from their last known sequence number.
 Forfeit behavior differs by room type (casual vs. tournament).

+### 7.9 Internal events vs integration events

+Domain events within the Room Play context are split into two categories: **internal aggregate events** (`GameCompleted`, `MatchCompleted`) that drive state transitions within the aggregate, and **integration events** (`GameResultPublished`, `MatchResultPublished`) that carry immutable value-object payloads to downstream bounded contexts.
+This separation ensures that internal state transitions can evolve independently from the published contract consumed by Tournament, Ranking, and Audit.

 ---